 -if you have tested positive for Covid you will need to quarantine for 10 days and be symptom-free (without medication) for 24 hour prior to attending an event.

--If you live with someone who has tested positive for Covid or you have been exposed (at a distance of less than 6-feet for 15 minutes or more) to someone who tested positive you will need to isolate/quarantine for 10 days and be symptom-free (without medication) for 24 hours prior to attending an event.
+-If you live with someone who has tested positive for Covid or you have been exposed (at a distance of less than 6-feet for 15 minutes or more) to someone who tested positive you will need to isolate/quarantine for 10 days and be symptom-free (without medication) for 24 hours prior to attending an event. **Note: If you have been fully vaccinated (this means that it's been 2 weeks since you received the Johnson & Johnson vaccine or 2 weeks since you received the final dose of the Maderna or Pfizer vaccine you will not need to isolate or quarantine.

 A little common sense goes a long way folks!
 Therefore, I will take this opportunity to reiterate some (general) health guidelines to follow that make sense both right now and in any situation where people gather during cold/flu season: